By Nancy Todd

 I stepped off the plane in Granada, mid July, to a boiling heat of 114 degrees.
-I quickly learned how to navigate the city in the heat by staying in my air conditioned hotel between two and five, and sauntering the back lanes of the Albaicin neighborhood.
+I quickly learned how to navigate the city in the heat by staying in my air conditioned hotel between 2pm and 5pm, and sauntering the back lanes of the Albaicin neighborhood.

 In the Albaicin neighborhood, classic mint tea is served throughout the day as it is in North Africa in homes and in businesses.
 After sampling the mint tea, I ordered tea with rose petals and lavender.
 It arrived in a chubby, silver tea pot and was served in small, etched glasses.

 The tradition is that you drink three glasses; each one a slightly stronger flavor.
 So why teterias?
 Because they are also restaurants and service is usually fast.
-And, free crepes are offered in some of the Granada restaurants.
-Salads, desserts, yogurt shakes are also on the menu.
-Silk pillows, low marketry tables, and stained glass lighting create a soft, relaxing ambiance
+And, free crepes are offered in some.
+Salads, desserts, and yogurt shakes are also on the menu.
+Silk pillows, low marquetry tables, and stained glass lighting create a soft, relaxing ambiance

 Students, North Africans, people from Granada, and tourists rest in these serene Granada restaurants.
 I love the confluence of cultures.
 This is really what our world is about.
 The merging of all.